 - Verify that the image quality is sufficient.
 For more information: How to verify that the Image Quality is sufficient.

 - Verify that there is enough overlap between the images.
-Fore more information: How to verify that there is enough overlap between the images.
+For more information: How to verify that there is enough overlap between the images.

-- Verify that the image geolocation, output coordinate system and Ground Control Points / Check Points coordinate system is correct.
+- Verify that the image geolocation, output coordinate system, and Ground Control Points / Check Points coordinate system are correct.
 Learn How to verify all of the coordinate systems in PIX4Dcloud

 Information: It is also recommended to review the Quality Report that is usually available in the email that is sent after the process has finished.